-One of the following a computer courses (3 credits)
+One of the following computer courses (3 credits)

-CIS 110 Introduction to Computer Applications for Business
+- CIS 110 Introduction to Computer Applications for Business OR

-OR

-COMM 115 Computer Applications for Mass Communications
+- COMM 115 Computer Applications for Mass Communications

-REQUIRED COURSES (6 CREDITS)
+- Required courses (6 credits)

+- MSB 210 Principles of Marketing

+- MKT 315 Consumer Behavior

+Plus: Three elective courses from the following (9 credits)

+- MKT 330 Selling Strategies

+- MKT 350 Principles of Advertising

+- MKT 360 Digital Marketing

+- MKT 385 Global Supply Chain Management

+- MKT 390 International Marketing

+CONCENTRATION REQUIREMENTS FOR MASS COMMUNICATIONS MAJORS

+Required Courses (3 Credits)

 MSB 210 Principles of Marketing

-MKT 315 Consumer Behavior

-Plus: Three elective courses from the following (9 credits)
+Plus: Two elective courses from the following (6 credits)

-COMM 290 Media and Communications Campaigns

-MKT 320 Retail Management
+- MKT 315 Consumer Behavior

-MKT 330 Selling Strategies
+- MKT 330 Selling Strategies

-MKT 350 Principles of Advertising
+- MKT 350 Principles of Advertising

-MKT 360 Strategic Advertising Campaigns
+- MKT 360 Digital Marketing

-MKT 385 Global Supply Chain Management

-MKT 390 International Marketing
+- MKT 390 International Marketing

-MKT 450 Marketing Research

-MKT 480 Marketing Management

-In fulfilling the requirements of the minors, students are required to complete more than fifty percent of the coursework at King's College.
+In fulfilling the requirements of the minor, students are required to complete more than fifty percent of the coursework at King's College.
+Students in the Mass Communications concentration are required to take all courses for the concentration at King's College.
+The Concentration for Mass Communications students will not have the designation included on the student's transcript upon graduation.

-Students shall not earn credit for more than 15 hours in any designated course, or combination of courses within the William G. McGowan School of Business Foundation Courses and/or the major courses, in Accounting, Management, Marketing, Finance, Human Resources Management, and International Business without being declared as either a major or minor student of one of those majors, or being granted permission by the Dean of The William G. McGowan School of Business.
+Students shall not earn credit for more than 15 hours in any designated course, or combination of courses within the William G. McGowan School of Business Foundation Courses and/ or the major courses, in Accounting, Management, Marketing, Finance, Human Resources Management, and International Business without being declared as either a major or minor student of one of those majors, or being granted permission by the Dean of The William G. McGowan School of Business.